Cox launches Elite Gamer low-latency internet

-Telecom provider Cox Enterprises is launching Elite Gamer, a service that improves the connection between game servers and players across Cox’s internet network by as much as 32%.
+Telecom provider Cox Communications is launching Elite Gamer, a service that improves the connection between game servers and players across Cox’s internet network by as much as 32%.

 The service doesn’t actually deliver more internet bandwidth, as measured in megabit-per-second download speeds.
 Rather, it improves the response time, or latency, which matters more to gamers in highly interactive games like online shooters.
 Cox serves more than 6 million homes across 18 states, and this kind of tech could help it hang onto its hardcore customers who can’t live with subpar internet connections.